 - Click Start Set Origin.

-The button displays Collecting Frames until Evoke has enough data to set the origin, when the button displays Complete Set Origin.
+The button displays Set Origin and is unavailable until Evoke has enough data to set the origin.

 - In the 3D Scene, ensure that in the View Filters options, Cameras is selected.